 GameStop is your one-stop shop for all your gaming needs.
 In addition, to buy now pay later options, they also offer layaway.
 Here are their terms:

 - Make a $25 deposit

 - Pay on your terms

 - Take it home when you pay it in full

-You can also make payments by trading in old games or consoles and getting credit for them, applying it toward your purchase.
+You can also make payments by trading in old games or consoles, getting credit for them, and applying it to your purchase.

 If your favorite store doesn’t offer layaway, inquire about buy now pay later options.
 Many stores work with companies like Affirm or Klarna and offer the option to pay for a purchase in four equal installments.
-The difference is you get to take the items home when you purchase them and not when you pay them off in full.
+The difference is that you get to take the items home when you purchase them, not when you pay them off in full.

 Related read: 7 stores that offers BNPL that you already know

-Layaway isn’t as popular as it used to be, but it’s still an option in some cases.
-Because it has fees and there are stricter requirements regarding the timeline, you may want to look at all of your options.
+Layaway isn’t as popular as it used to be, but it’s still an option sometimes.
+Because it has fees and there are stricter requirements regarding the timeline, you may want to look at all your options.

-If you choose layaway, make sure you can pay the item off in time and the fees charged are affordable.
-Compare your options including layaway and buy now pay later with each store, as some stores offer both options, making it easier to afford the items you need.
+If you choose layaway, ensure you can pay the item off in time and the fees charged are affordable.
+Compare your options, including layaway and buy now pay later with each store, as some stores offer both options, making it easier to afford the items you need.